jmandevel/requitec/README.md

     * Low multiplicity.
     * A lot of meaningfully named keywords, and none of them are reserved.
     * Interpolated strings.
+    * Extension methods to allow for function chaining over nesting.
     * Type definitions which use symbols are always read from left to right.
     * Writability is sacrificed for the sake or readability wherever possible.
 2. Parity Between Denotational and Operational Semantics